System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Conclusion

 \section{Conclusion}

-We presented determinations of freeze-out temperatures $T_{\mathrm{ch}}$ for the light, full, and strange particle thermal fits across increasing $ \big \langle dN_\mathrm{ch}/d\eta \big \rangle$ values for pp, pPb, and PbPb collision systems at ALICE in the GCE and SCE configurations from experimental particle yields via `The FIST' using the PDG2016\Plus{} hadronic spectrum.
-Moreover, we also showed thermal model anti-hadron to $\pi^{+}$ yield ratio calculations in these same collision systems as a function $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$, with particular attention given to the treatment of the total strangeness content of the $\phi$ meson.
-In the scope of the Strangeness Canonical Ensemble within the framework of the Thermal FIST HRG model package, we show an excellent description of experimental yield ratios across all three systems, measured by the ALICE Collaboration as a function of $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$ at LHC energies, when employing flavour-dependent chemical freeze-out temperatures under the assumption of fully saturated strangeness.
-In conclusion, the flavour-dependent (T$_{ch}$) separation established in heavy ion collisions, seems to prevail also at low $\langle dN_\mathrm{ch}/d\eta\rangle$ values corresponding to the pp and pPb systems.
+We present determinations of freeze-out temperatures $T_{\mathrm{ch}}$ for the light, full, and strange particle thermal fits across increasing $ \big \langle dN_\mathrm{ch}/d\eta \big \rangle$ values for pp, pPb, and PbPb collision systems at ALICE in the GCE and SCE configurations from experimental particle yields via Thermal-FIST using the PDG2016\Plus{} hadronic spectrum.
+Moreover, we also show thermal model anti-hadron to $\pi^{+}$ yield ratio calculations in these same collision systems as a function $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$, with particular attention given to the treatment of the total strangeness content of the $\phi$ meson.
+In the scope of the Strangeness Canonical Ensemble within the framework of the Thermal-FIST HRG model package, we show an excellent description of experimental yield ratios across all three systems, measured by the ALICE Collaboration as a function of $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$ at LHC energies, when employing flavour-dependent chemical freeze-out temperatures under the assumption of fully saturated strangeness.
+On the other hand, it should be noted that Grand Canonical Ensemble calculations with a sizeable $\gamma_{S}$ factor \cite{Chatterjee_2017}, Canonical Ensemble calculations with large correlation volumes \cite{VV_Donigus_Stoeker_PRC1}, and a dynamical core-corona initialization framework with large non-equilibrium contributions \cite{CoreCorona} also describe the experimental data, however, our approach is the only one showing a common particle production and flavour-dependent chemical freeze-out scenario consistently from the smallest to the largest collision systems at LHC energies.

+In conclusion, the flavour-dependent (T$_{ch}$) separation established in heavy-ion collisions, seems to prevail also at low $\langle dN_\mathrm{ch}/d\eta\rangle$ values corresponding to the pp and pPb systems.
 This sustained separation may also be seen as an indication of QGP formation in small systems.